cuplsensor/cuplcodec/docs/specification/impl.rst

    :status: complete
    :links: CODEC_FEAT_25

-   The function :cpp:func:`cbuf_pushsample` uses integer :cpp:member:`npairs` to record how many valid samples are in the circular buffer.
+   The function :cpp:func:`enc_pushsample` uses integer :cpp:member:`npairs` to record how many valid samples are in the circular buffer.
 When an demi is overwritten, it is reduced by :c:macro:`PAIRS_PER_DEMI`.
    Otherwise it is incremented by one.
 When the buffer is full :cpp:member:`npairs` will equal :cpp:member:`buflenpairs`.